To Sua Ocean Trench is one of the must-do experiences while in Samoa. In this post we explain everything you need to know before visiting.

 It may sound a little bit silly but as a matter of fact there was just one reason for me to drag my family to Samoa for our yearly summer vacation: To Sua.
 A colleague at work had been there before and had shared fantastic photos of this freak of nature.
 I was getting really itchy looking at it, so beautiful and fascinating, and truly unique, I had to see it with my own eyes.

-So when we travelled to Samoa, To Sua was definitely on the list of things to do around the island.
+So when we travelled to Samoa, To Sua was definitely on the list of things to do around the island (Click here to see what other amazing things you can do in Samoa).
 So what exactly is To Sua?

 To Sua – The Big Hole of Samoa